 Basilica di San Marco

+Blinking is natural upon your first glimpse of the basilica's glittering mosaics, many made with 24-carat gold leaf fused onto the back of the glass to represent divine light.
+Just inside the vestibule are the basilica's oldest mosaics: Apostles with the Madonna, standing sentry by the main door for more than 950 years.
 Mystical transfusions occur in the Dome of the Holy Spirit , where a dove’s blood streams onto the heads of saints.
 In the central 13th-century Cupola of the Ascension , angels swirl overhead while dreamy-eyed St Mark rests on the pendentive.
 Scenes from St Mark’s life unfold over the main altar, in vaults flanking the Dome of the Prophets.

 The latter is best seen from the Pala d’Oro , a gold altarpiece studded with 2000 emeralds, amethysts, sapphires, rubies, pearls and other gemstones.
 It houses the sarcophagus of St Mark's and is guarded by wide-eyed saints in vibrant cloisonné, begun in Constantinople in AD 976 and elaborated by Venetian goldsmiths in 1209.
 Other holy bones and booty from the Crusades fill the Tesoro ; while ducal treasures on show in the museum would put a king’s ransom to shame.
 A highlight is the Quadriga of St Mark's, a group of four bronze horses originally plundered from Constantinople and later carted off to Paris by Napoleon before being returned to the basilica and installed in the 1st-floor gallery.
 Portals lead from the gallery on to the Loggia dei Cavalli , where reproductions of the horses gallop off the balcony over Piazza San Marco.